bhargavaganti/SmartJobs-JobDataServer/readme.md

 ## Testing Routes

-To test if the server is returning the correct information one can run tests using `mocha ./test/*.js` which runs the test files in the `test` folder.
+To test if the server is returning the correct information one can run tests using `mocha ./test/serverResponse.js` which runs the test files in the `test` folder.
 All tests should pass.

+**Note:** `mocha` s a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
+To install it run `npm install -g mocha`.